 First, we train the model under both standard and wireless distributed learning.
 We adopt the differentiable quantization technique to enable training with LDPC codes and modulation.
 Specifically, in the back-propagation of the training process, the derivative of the quantization function is zero everywhere except at integers, where it is undefined.
 Therefore, to enable transmission techniques like coding and modulation, we must replace its derivative in the back-propagation.
-The study in \cite{differentiable-quantize} summarizes various differentiable quantization methods that empirically work well, such as the soft-max weighted quantization in \cite{soft-quantize} and replacing quantization by additive uniform noise in \cite{uniform-noise-quantize}.
-The empirical risk $\hat{L}$ and $\hat{L}(s)$ are averaged on multiple training results.
-Furthermore, we calculate the average difference across multiple simulations to derive $\hat{g}(\mu,f)=\frac{1}{n}\sum_i|\hat{L}(s_i)-L|$.
-We approximate the upper bound $\hat{G}$ via Algorithm \ref{alg:approximation} and compute the task outage probability $p_e$.
-The outcomes are summarized in Table \ref{tab:comparison}, with the parenthesis denoting the power of channel noise, modulation, and code rate.
+The study in \cite{differentiable-quantize} summarizes various differentiable quantization methods that empirically work well, such as the soft-max weighted quantization in \cite{soft-quantize} and replacing quantization with additive uniform noise in \cite{uniform-noise-quantize}.
+The empirical risks $\hat{L}$ and $\hat{L}(s)$ are averaged over multiple training results.
+Furthermore, we calculate the average difference across multiple simulations to derive $\hat{g}(\mu,f)=\frac{1}{n}\sum_i|\hat{L}(s_i)-\hat{L}|$.
+We approximate the upper bound $\hat{G}$ via Algorithm \ref{alg:approximation} and statistically compute the task outage probability $p_e$.
+The outcomes are summarized in Table \ref{tab:comparison}, with the parentheses denoting the power of channel noise, modulation, and code rate.
 From the table, the actual wireless risk discrepancy is maintained within the theoretical upper bound across various channel conditions.
-Hence, it effectively validates the reliability of the theorem on the wireless risk discrepancy and the distributed learning system's inherent robustness.
+Hence, they provide a practical example of the proposed theorems on the wireless risk discrepancy and wireless distributed learning system's inherent robustness.
+However, we acknowledge that the proposed upper bound can be quite loose under certain conditions.
+The tightness of the bound has not yet been theoretically evaluated in practical systems.
+We expect in our future exploration that applying more constraints on the loss function or utilizing more refined inequalities may yield tighter bounds.
 Additionally, the validation accuracy and the BER of wireless transmission are summarized in the last two columns.
-It can be seen that the wireless distributed learning still performs well under a large BER, demonstrating its robustness against wireless channel noise.
+It can be seen that wireless distributed learning still performs well under a large BER, demonstrating its robustness against wireless channel noise.